Kieran Dixon

-Kieran Dixon (born 22 August 1992) is an English professional rugby league footballer who plays as er or for Oldham RLFC in the RFL Championship, and formerly the England Knights at international level.
+Kieran Dixon (born 22 August 1992) is an English professional rugby league footballer who plays as er or for Salford RLFC.
+He has played for the England Knights at international level.

 He has played for the London Broncos in the Super League and in the Championship, and on loan from the Broncos at the Hemel Stags in League 1.
 He also played for Hull Kingston Rovers in the Super League.

 Background

 Dixon was born in Hackney, London, England.
 Dixon grew up in Hemel Hempstead and attended The Cavendish School.
 He is of Antiguan descent.

 Playing career

 London Broncos

 Kieran Dixon made his début for the London Broncos in the 24-34 defeat by St Helens in the Super League match at Twickenham Stoop on 4 February 2012.

 He scored his first try against Wakefield Trinity Wildcats at the Twickenham Stoop in a 36-0 win.

 He suffered a career threatening injury whilst on international duty in 2013, and returned to first team action towards the end of the 2014 Super League season, with the Broncos relegation from the top flight long since confirmed.